NUpolisci/NU_socsci_R/docs/09-data-exercise.md

 ## Step One: Get the Data

-So, you know you need to get the data.
-And you remember Jennifer taught you how to load it directly from GitHub.
+So, I know I need to get the data.
+And I remember Jennifer taught me how to load it directly from GitHub.
 But I kind of want to have a local copy on my computer?
 So I can put everything on Github later.

 I'll just deal with this later...let's load in the data.
 Let's name the dataframe something intuitive that makes sense for now.
 I'll also make sure to load in the tidyverse because it seems like I'll take a look at it.
 I can also use `glimpse()` to view the data names and types.